jvfe/jvfe.github.io/work.md

 <h4>Bioinformatics Consultant</h4>

-Worked as a freelance consultant, primarily in projects developing new bioinformatics workflows, in Nextflow, WDL, and the <a href="latch.bio" target="_blank">LatchBio platform</a>.
+Worked as a freelance consultant, primarily in projects developing new bioinformatics workflows, in Nextflow, WDL, and the <a href="https://latch.bio" target="_blank">LatchBio platform</a>.

 </div>